 Development of College Plans

 Different college plans are developed according to different processes.
 The administrators and committees responsible for each college plan are listed in the current version of the college’s Planning Handbook.
-Plans are developed in accordance with institutional effectiveness data available in annual publications such as the Campus Profile, Community Profile, and Institutional Effectiveness Report, as well as the results of student and faculty/staff surveys reported in Student Views and Campus Views and the results of the annual community forum.
-Plans also use input from student learning outcomes data reported through the annual program review process.
+Plans are developed in accordance with institutional effectiveness data available in annual publications such as the Campus College Profile, Community Profile, and Institutional Effectiveness Report, as well as the results of student and faculty/staff surveys reported in Student Views and Campus College Views and the results of the annual community forum.
+Plans also use input from student learning outcomes data as well as the reported through the annual program review process.

 Approval of College Plans

 Each college plan must be approved through the governance structure.
 The college plan must be approved by its responsible committee as well as the committee to which the responsible committee reports.
-Approval moves upward to the Campus Executive Committee.
-In order to be considered an official college plan, a plan must be approved by the Campus Executive Committee.
+Approval moves upward to the CampusCollege Executive Committee.
+In order to be considered an official college plan, a plan must be approved by the Campus College Executive Committee.

 Glendale Community College District